-In order to identify students as in the MS in Nursing program, graduate students enrolled in MS in Nursing practicum courses must wear their CSUSB nursing student photo ID badge at all times when on location at a practicum site for practicum-related activities.
+In order to identify students as in the MS in Nursing program, graduate students enrolled

 The Year 1 practicum course is NURS 5411 Advanced Health Assessment, required for students in the Nurse Educator concentration.
 The lab component of NURS 5411 will include in-agency physical assessment learning activities as they can be arranged.